-SDWG held its first regular meeting of the Finnish Chairmanship in Inari, Finland on 21-22 September 2017.
+SDWG will hold its second regular meeting of the Finnish Chairmanship in Levi, Finland on 19-20 March 2018.
 Information & documents for participants are available in the password-protected MEETINGS/WORK AREA.

 FINAL SDWG project reports from the US Chairmanship (2015-2017) are now available!
 Please see SDWG ACHIEVEMENTS 2015-2017 under the ACTIVITIES tab.

 News & Other Activities

 We all want a sustainable Arctic.
 How can we get it?
 The Arctic Spirit Conference (14-16 November 2017) was held recently in Rovaniemi, Finland to discuss the United Nations Sustainable Development Goals (SDG’s) and the Arctic.
 CLICK HERE for more information.

 The Arctic Environmental Impact Assessment (Arctic EIA) project conducted a Nordic workshop in Rovaniemi, Finland on 11-12 December 2017.
 Entitled: Tomorrow’s Arctic EIA: Nordic possibilities and perspectives to Environmental Impact Assessments in the Arctic, the workshop had approximately 60 participants.
 Click here for the workshop program.
 Watch this site in January 2018 for reports and analysis from the workshop.

-There will also be an Arctic EIA workshop in Utqiagvik (Barrow) Alaska on 27-29 November 2017 entitled: Meaningful Engagement of Indigenous Peoples as part of Consultation within an Environmental Impact Assessment process, the workshop had about 35 participants.
+The Arctic EIA workshop in Utqiagvik (Barrow) Alaska was held on 27-29 November 2017.
+Entitled: Meaningful Engagement of Indigenous Peoples as part of Consultation within an Environmental Impact Assessment process, the workshop had about 35 participants.
 Watch this site in January 2018 for reports and analysis from the workshop or please visit the event organizer, Institute of the North.